heroku/buildpacks-jvm/buildpacks/maven/README.md

 ### Step 4: Generate target/mvn-dependency-list.log
-This buildpack will create a `target/mvn-dependency-list.log` in the application directory that can be used to later determine which dependencies (including transitive ones) have been installed during build.
+This buildpack will create a `target/mvn-dependency-list.log` in the application directory that can be used to later determine which dependencies (including transitive ones) have been installed during the build.

 ### Step 5: launch.toml
 For applications that use Spring Boot or Wildfly Swarm, this buildpack will generate a `launch.toml` with a process